takenet/blip-chat-widget/README.md

 | withTarget        | Set the element that will contain the chat              |
 | withCustomStyle   | Set a custom style for BLiP Chat                        |

-*When using DEV auth type, 'userIdentity' and 'userPassword' are required.
+*Guest auth will keep the same generated 'userIdentity' for 30 days.
+When using DEV auth type, 'userIdentity' and 'userPassword' are required.

 *Supported events: